N62 highway

 National Route 62 (N62) forms part of the Philippine highway network.
 It runs south from Metro Manila to northeastern Cavite.

 Route description

 Based on the designation by the Department of Public Works and Highways (DPWH), N62 consists of the following segments, from east to west:

 Parañaque to Las Piñas

 N62 starts at the intersection with NAIA Road in Parañaque.
 The northern section forms a major north–south collector road in southern Metro Manila, Philippines.
 Originally a segment of the Calle Real, it is now a four-lane undivided arterial designated as a component of Manila's Radial Road 2 network.
 It runs parallel to Roxas Boulevard and its extension, the Manila–Cavite Expressway (Coastal Road).
-The northern section in Parañaque is known as Elpidio Quirino Avenue, while the southern section in Las Piñas is Padre Diego Cera Avenue.
+The northern section in Parañaque is called Elpidio Quirino Avenue, while the southern section in Las Piñas is Padre Diego Cera Avenue.

 Bacoor

 The southern section of the N62 forms part of the Emilio Aguinaldo Highway, also known as Cavite-Batangas Road and Manila West Road, from Zapote Bridge to Tirona Highway in Bacoor.